-- 5-6 hours of battery life so you can be out and about for an extended period of time without needing a power source.
+- 5-6 hours of battery life so you can be out and about for an extended period without needing a power source.

-- Slope angle of 15 degrees to navigate inclines.
+- A slope angle of 15 degrees helps to navigate inclines.

 - Power status indicator so you know when it’s time to shut down and get some more juice.